How to join or become an adult volunteer with the Sea Cadets, the Army Cadet Force, the Air Cadets, or starting a Combined Cadet Force in schools.

 The Cadet Forces have been involved in Youth United (formerly Project YOU) since February 2009.
 Youth United is a coalition of youth organisations, mainly uniformed, with the aim to reach out further in the UK to encourage more young people and adult volunteers to take advantage of the opportunities available.

 The Youth and Cadets team, based at the MOD, is a component of the Reserve Forces and Cadets Division.
 It offers advice to government on youth policy and the cadet forces.

 A few interesting facts you might not know about the cadet forces.

-Cadets typically range in age from 12-18 years old.
+Cadets typically range in age from 12 to 18 years old.

-Adult Volunteers typically range from 18-65 years old.
+Adult Volunteers typically range from 18 to 65 years old.

-259 schools have Combined Cadet Forces, 64 of which are state schools
+Around 275 schools have Combined Cadet Forces, of which about one-third are in state schools

 A Combined Cadet Force (CCF) can contain one or more sections from the Royal Navy, Royal Marines, Army or Royal Air Force.

 People from all walks of life serve in the cadet forces, either through their school in the Combined Cadet Forces, or by joining individual Service Cadet organisations.

 If you take a cross section of the most prominent people in Britain today, you’d be surprised how many of them were once cadets, such as the Dean of Westminster, the novelist Sebastian Faulks, Chris Martin from Coldplay, David Walliams, Jeremy Irons, Tom Lucy, Olympic Silver Medallist in rowing in the 2008 Games, Jamie Hickman, the Olympic and Commonwealth Gold Medal swimmer, and Len Deighton, author of ‘The Ipcress File’.